dih7/personal-site/src/pages/blog/2018-02-09-new-site-new-stack-personal-site-v3.md

 As mentioned, Gatsby and NetlifyCMS was chosen as a replacement to Grav.

 For hosting, I've dropped DigitalOcean (which is great, but almost a bit too much for a simple site like mine), and I now use [Netlify](https://www.netlify.com).
 It was between this and[ Surge.sh](http://surge.sh), but the easy deployment features of Netlify really persuaded me.

+## The Code

+If you are interested in looking at my questionable code, [check out my GitHub here](https://github.com/dih7).